Eliot Cutler: Early life and career

 Cutler was born and raised in a Jewish family in Bangor, Maine, the eldest son of Lawrence and Catherine Cutler.
 His father was a physician and his mother was an economist.

 Cutler received secondary education at Deerfield Academy.
 He then proceeded to graduate from Harvard College and later earned a degree from Georgetown Law.

-Cutler began his career as a legislative assistant to Senator Edmund Muskie of Maine, helping craft the Clean Water Act and the Clean Air Act.
+Cutler began his career as a legislative assistant to Maine U.S. Senator Edmund Muskie, helping craft the Clean Water Act and the Clean Air Act.

 He served as associate director for Natural Resources, Energy and Science in the Office of Management and Budget in the Carter administration, and was the principal White House official for energy.

 He then worked from 1980 to 1988 for the law firm Webster & Sheffield, focusing mostly on environmental and land use issues.

 He was a founding partner of Cutler & Stanfield LLP, with fellow Webster & Sheffield associate Jeffrey Stanfield, which became the second-largest environmental law firm in the country, eventually merging that practice with international firm Akin Gump in 2000.

 In 1990, Cutler purchased property on Shore Road in Cape Elizabeth.
 In an interview with Portland Magazine, Cutler recounted the purchase, "It took two years to find this property.
 Once we saw it and bought it, we wanted to build a house that sat well on land and was not overly imposing, from the road or the water.
 We needed lots of room for us and our family, a growing family along the course of time, where we could gather family and friends to enjoy the Maine Coast with us."
 Cutler resided in Cape Elizabeth with his wife, Melanie Stewart Cutler, during his gubernatorial campaigns.
 They have two adult children.
 In 2006, Cutler moved to Beijing, where he acquired a collection of Chinese vernacular furniture and antiques.
 When he moved back to his home in Cape Elizabeth, he integrated the Far East influence with the Maine mystique of the residence.
 In May 2017, Cutler put his 15,455 ft2 oceanfront home in Cape Elizabeth for sale for $11 million, citing his intention to move to a condominium in nearby Portland and also to look for a place on the water in Maine.
 At the end of 2020, the home was purchased by Jonathan S. Bush.